Selected Chapter Excerpts

 One poacher becomes a folk hero.

-In the face of these penalties, Johann Adam Hasenstab, born in 1716, dared to become a full-time poacher.
+In the face of severe penalties, Johann Adam Hasenstab, born in 1716, dared to become a full-time poacher.
 He became a folk-hero whose legend residents of the Spessart celebrate to this day.
 To evade capture while carrying game from the forest, Hasenstab partnered with a farmer who would later fetch the carcasses where Hasenstab had concealed them and load them in his wagon, hiding them under produce.
 Hasenstab repaid the farmer by sharing the meat.

 He sold the game he caught to innkeepers, farmers, and even to parish priests.
 Like other residents, a village priest did not have a local or legal source for buying meat.